Calathea crocata boasts both beautiful, decorative foliage and stunning orange flowers.

 Common diseases and pests

 If you notice light speckles on the leaves of your plant, it is probably infested with thrips (Thysanoptera).
 These pests thrive in low humidity, so lack of moisture could lead to an infestation.
-You can read about how to control thrips in our dedicated article.

 Is Calathea crocata poisonous?